 Medical Assessment and Monitoring

 Like most successful pediatric lifestyle modification programs, this one requires parental participation and support.
-The program meets twice weekly at Ward Melville High School and includes: how to make gradual changes in eating and lifestyle habits, safe aerobic exercise and strength training, nutrition counseling, dietary assessments and food demonstrations.
-Participants need a referral from their primary pediatrician or school nurse, and must have an initial physical examination and assessment before being accepted into the program.
-The next program begins on Monday, September 12, 2018 at Ward Melville High School in East Setauket.
+The program includes: how to make gradual changes in eating and lifestyle habits, safe aerobic exercise and strength training, nutrition counseling, dietary assessments and food demonstrations.
+Participants need a referral from their primary pediatrician, and must have an initial physical examination and assessment before being accepted into the program.
 To learn more, call (631) 444-2725.

 Behavior Modification and Support

-Stony Brook offers a safe and effective bariatric surgical option for ages 12 and older that can be tailored to their individual weight loss strategy.
+Stony Brook offers safe and effective bariatric surgical options for adolescents who qualify, that can be tailored to their individual weight loss needs.
 Led by board-certified physicians who are leaders in Bariatric, Foregut and Advanced GI surgery, and supported by an expert multidisciplinary team, the bariatric program is accredited at the highest level by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP) to work with adolescents as well as adults.
-A safe and effective option, 99 percent of the procedures are performed laparoscopically.
+Ninety-nine percent of the procedures are performed laparoscopically.
 We are ranked among the top centers nationally for bariatric surgery patient outcomes reported to the MBSAQIP.
 To learn more, visit bariatrics.stonybrookmedicine.edu or call (631) 444-2274.